Nikita9344/s1-hint-smile-app4/README.md

 # Smile Cross-Platform App
 # Our goal is to motivate and make people smile during this pandemic

 Hacka-demic Hackathon

 Team86- Tillandsia

+How about this?
+"Are you so elated that you are short on your words?
+Do you need those right words to express your feelings? are you in a mood to laugh and looking for a perfect meme to describe your hilarious day?
+Are you looking for a quote/memes to suit your status and frame of mind today?
+Unable to keep up with latest trend and lingos?
+Invited your friends over, its awkward and empty?
+Here we bring to you, an incredible and easy to use app.Just stream a list funny videos to ease the air😉!!
+Smile will help you fill those blank spaces in your day and find for you memes and funny videos that will make your day!!!
+Hurry and look up your own quote/memes/videos for your current mood!!!"

 # App Development Status:

+19-Dec-2020, 5:44 pm:

+links for funny videos and memes implemented

 19-Dec-2020, 1:15 pm: